ABOUT PROJECTS PUBLICATIONS CONTACT

 Gault S.A, Higgins P.M., Cockell C.S., Gillies K. (2021) "A meta-analysis of the activity, stability, and mutational characteristics of temperature-adapted enzymes" Bioscience Reports 41 (4) BSR20210336 DOI: 10.1042/BSR20210336 Publisher

-Higgins P.M. & Cockell C.S.
+Higgins P.M. and Cockell C.S.
 (2020) "A bioenergetic model to predict habitability, biomass and biosignatures in astrobiology and extreme conditions" J. R. Soc.
 Interface 17 (171) 20200588 DOI: 10.1098/rsif.2020.0588 Publisher

 Presentations